 Martinez dazzled in his debut before exiting the game in the fourth quarter with an injury.
 He set then-Nebraska true freshman records with 187 pasing yards and 304 yards of total offense against the Buffs, while becoming the first true freshman quarterback in Husker history to rush for 100 yards.
 Martinez completed 15-of-20 passes, including a 57-yard touchdown pass to JD Spielman.
 On the ground, he ran for 117 yards on 15 carries, scoring a pair of two touchdowns, including a 41-yard run which was the longest rush by a Husker quarterback since 2014.
 For his efforts, Martinez was named the national freshman of the week by Athlon Sports.

 Martinez left the Colorado game in the fourth quarter with a knee injury, and the injury kept him out of the Troy game.
 He returned to the field for his first road start at Michigan, but played only the first half and one snap in the second half.
 The next week against Purdue, Martinez played the first full game of his career and accumulated 323 passing yards and 414 yards of total offense.
 In addition to his first career 300-yard passing performance, Martinez ran for 91 yards en route to posting the 11th-highest individual total offense game in Nebraska history.
 The next week at No. 16 Wisconsin, Martinez was even better, throwing for a career-high 384 yards and adding 57 rushing yards while accounting for three total touchdowns.
 Martinez amassed 441 yards of total offense against the Badgers, posting the fourth-highest total in Nebraska history.
 He also joined Joe Ganz as the only Huskers who have ever posted back-to-back games with 400 yards of total offense.
-At Northwestern, Martinez tied his career high with 25 completions, completing 25-of-35 passes for 251 yards and one touchdown.
+At Northwestern, Martinez tied his then-career high with 25 completions, completing 25-of-35 passes for 251 yards and one touchdown.
 He also rushed for 37 yards, accounting for 288 yards of total offense against the Wildcats.

 Before Nebraska (Clovis West HS)